watson-research-lab/SpectraVue/README.md

 ## Tutorial

-A tutorial page is provided on the application landing page, where the data formats, files, and overall data processing scheme is elaborated.
+A tutorial page is provided on the application landing page, where the data formats, files, and overall data processing scheme are elaborated.

 ## License